 ASSOCIATION OF VERMONT INDEPENDENT COLLEGES | PO BOX 254 | MONTPELIER, VERMONT 05601 | 802-828-8826 | INFO@VERMONT-ICOLLEGES.ORG

-In 2012, Jeremy Carter was the first student to participate in the AVIC Semester Exchange Program, an initiative allowing Vermont college students to spend a semester at any other participating Vermont college.
+Jeremy Carter was the first student to participate in the AVIC Semester Exchange Program, an initiative allowing Vermont college students to spend a semester at any other participating Vermont college.
 Courtesy of the Sterling College blog CommonVoice, Jeremy shares below how his exchange experience at Sterling fit with his educational goals.

 Jeremy Carter, far left, shovels compost on the Sterling Farm.
 Jeremy is a sociology major at St. Michael’s College who spent the spring 2012 semester at Sterling via the AVIC Semester Exchange Program.